-Let’s face it, spending an entire day in the office or even jogging can get pretty tedious, which why most of us opt for cranking some music and using headphones or earbuds.
-Doing this every day and listening to your favorite tracks at mega-decibel levels can lead to hearing loss and permanent hearing damage, such as tinnitus, which is loud ringing in the ears.
+Let’s face it, spending an entire day in the office, or even jogging can get pretty tedious, which is why most of us opt for cranking some music and using headphones or earbuds.
+Doing this every day and listening to your favorite tracks at mega-decibel levels can lead to hearing loss and permanent hearing damage, such as tinnitus, which is a loud ringing in the ears.
 Once those sensitive hair cells in your ears get

 damaged, they never grow back.
-As for prevention, well, you can simply turn down the volume and save your hearing that way.
+As for prevention, well, you can turn down the volume and save your hearing that way.
 You can

 also limit your exposure to loud music and noises and try to maintain your hearing.
-Or you can simply find some other way to distract yourself while doing some of the more boring and mechanical tasks.
+Or you can find some other way to distract yourself while doing some of the more boring and mechanical tasks.